quincy/matchers-presentation/presentation/slides.md

 ## Test Specification
-    Feature: User trades stocks
+    Feature: Portfolio attempts to trade stocks after hours
-        Scenario: User requests a sell after close of trading
+      Scenario: Portfolio requests a sell after close of trading

       Given I have 100 shares of MSFT stock
         And I have 150 shares of APPL stock
         And the time is after close of trading

       When I ask to sell 20 shares of MSFT stock

-        Then I should have 100 shares of MSFT stock And I should have 150 shares of APPL stock And no sell orders should have been executed
+      Then I should have 100 shares of MSFT stock
+        And I should have 150 shares of APPL stock
+        And no sell orders should have been executed

 ## Typical Test
     @Test(expected = MarketClosedException.class)
-    public void afterHoursTradeIsRejected()
-        throws MarketClosedException {
+    public void afterHoursTradeIsRejected() throws MarketClosedException {

-        // And the time is after close of trading when(clock.isMarketOpen()).thenReturn(false);
+        // Given...
+And the time is before close of trading when(clock.isMarketOpen()).thenReturn(false);

         // When I ask to sell 20 shares of MSFT stock Trade sellOrder = new SellOrder("MSFT", 20.0);
         portfolio.trade(sellOrder);

+        // No way to verify these things...
         // Then I should have 100 shares of MSFT stock
         //   And I should have 150 shares of APPL stock
         //   And no sell orders should have been executed }
 <!-- .element style="font-size: 0.5em;" -->

 ## Improved Test
     @Test
-    public void afterHoursTradeIsRejected()
-        throws MarketClosedException {
+    public void afterHoursTradeIsRejected() throws MarketClosedException {

-        // And the time is after close of trading when(clock.isMarketOpen()).thenReturn(false);
+        // Given...
+And the time is before close of trading when(clock.isMarketOpen()).thenReturn(false);

         try {